-Information about our senior securities is shown in the following table as of the years ended December 31, 2012 and December 31, 2013.
+Information about our senior securities is shown in the following table as of the year ended December 31, 2012.
 We had no senior securities outstanding as of December 31, 2011.
-The report of our independent registered public accounting firm, Grant Thornton LLP, on the senior securities table as of December 31, 2013, is attached as an exhibit to the registration statement of which this prospectus is a part.
+The report of our independent registered public accounting firm, Grant Thornton LLP, on the senior securities table as of December 31, 2012, is attached as an exhibit to the registration statement of which this prospectus is a part.

-On May 24, 2012, HMS Income LLC entered into the Credit Facility, a \$15 million senior secured revolving credit facility with Capital One and immediately borrowed \$7 million under the Credit Facility.
-We became the borrower under the Credit Facility as a result of the Merger Transaction.
+On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility with Capital One and immediately borrowed \$7 million under the Credit Facility.
+We became the borrower under the Credit Facility as a result of the BDC Formation.
 The Credit Facility has an accordion provision allowing increases in borrowing of up to \$60 million, for a total facility of up to \$75 million, subject to certain conditions.
-On August 15, 2013, we entered into the First Amendment to the Credit Facility, increasing our borrowing capacity from \$15 million to \$25 million.
-On November 19, 2013, we entered in to the Second Amendment to the Credit Facility, increasing our borrowing capacity from \$25 million to \$30 million.